nbrown02/FlowViz-Jira/README.md

   - [Jira Cloud](https://github.com/nbrown02/FlowViz-Jira/raw/main/FlowViz%20(Jira).pbit)
   - [Jira Server/Data Center](https://github.com/nbrown02/FlowViz-Jira/raw/refs/heads/main/FlowViz%20(Jira%20Server).pbit)
 * Then you're good to get started!
+* If you are a Mac user (or a user unable to install Power BI desktop) you can use the web-based template app [here](https://marketplace.microsoft.com/en-us/product/power-bi/thrivvepartners1747925071876.flowviz_jira?tab=Overview)
 * Please note: I don’t store, use or have access to any of your data/information.
 It’s all within your machines/network :)

 ### Connectivity